 We’ll also cover some essentials you should be aware of as you go shopping for a new water softener.
 The things you should keep in mind when picking one out that’s ideal for your particular situation.

-What is hard water and why is it trouble?
+What is hard water and why is it troublesome?

 What you first need to understand is that the compound known as water is never absolutely pure in nature – you’ll never find a natural body of water comprised exclusively of hydrogen and oxygen atoms.